 Ramah maintains two outdoor sports areas, one for the younger campers on Tzad Aleph (A-side) and one for older campers on Tzad Bet (B-side), each with its own playing fields, equipment, tennis courts, and basketball courts.
 In summer 2012 we opened a brand-new gymnasium and fitness center.
 We also have a large social hall/gymnasium where campers play basketball, volleyball and floor games during inclement weather.
-Many special sporting events are also held throughout the summer, including “Yom Roo/Yom Berkshires,” a day of sport competition against Camp Ramah in the Berkshires.
+Many special sporting events are also held throughout the summer, including “Yom Roo” (named after our kangaroo mascot), a day of sport competition with Camp Ramah in the Berkshires.

 We have a complete archery range at Camp Ramah in New England, where campers can learn all the basics of archery.
 After a lengthy safety orientation, campers are fitted to properly-sized equipment and begin learning how to shoot.
 They learn the procedures of an archery range, and are challenged to hit targets from varying distances.
 With time and focus, many of our campers are able to become highly accurate!